yrsubm07/smart-classroom/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

-*Crafted with ❤️ for Smart Education Systems.*
+*Crafted with ❤️ for Smart Education Systems.* ~yrsubm